Welcome to Norrbotten's museum

 The basis of building maintenance is a focus on character and style.
 But also that materials and methods with which the building was once constructed are used during renovation.
 You often have to compromise between today's building regulations and the choice of materials and execution at the time.
 If you find a good compromise, you also preserve the soul of the building.

-If you own a property, you also have a responsibility to take care of it based on "Planning and Building Act chapter 8 § 13 § 14 - the prohibition of tampering and the requirement of care".
-Sometimes it can be tricky to know how to do it in a good way.
-Feel free to contact the Norrbotten Museum's building antiques for help along the way.
+If you own a property, you also have a responsibility to care for it based on "Chapter 8, Section 13, Section 14 of the Planning and Building Act - the prohibition of tampering and the requirement of care".
+Sometimes it is tricky to know how to do it in a good way.
+Please contact our building antiquarians for help along the way.

 The first consultation is free of charge.